gabrielthomasjacobs/grafana-zendesk-plugin/README.md

 Adds Zendesk Integration

 ## Features
-- Visualize ticket count by status
+- Visualize ticket volume or details
-- Query on status, priority, and tags
+- Query on any field in your organization's Zendesk instance

 ## Getting Started